JazminVidal/EpaDB/readme.md

 Each TextGrid file contains 4 tiers:

-- Words: manually corrected word level alignments.
+- words: manually corrected word level alignments.
-- Annotation: phone level annotations by the expert annotators.
+- annotation: phone level annotations by the expert annotators.
-- Score: an overall score provided by the annotator in a scale from 1 to 5.
+- score: an overall score provided by the annotator in a scale from 1 to 5.

 ## Note on the recordings